 Savannah Nursing Schools

-The oldest city in Georgia, Savannah is home to only one school that offers nursing degrees; however, there are other institutions in the surrounding areas that offer education programs in the field.
-This article puts the spotlight on two universities in particular, and offers details on the courses and clinical experiences required at each.
-There's also a table of statistics included to provide even more information about the schools.
+The oldest city in Georgia, Savannah is home to three schools that offer nursing programs.
+This article puts the spotlight on two schools in particular and offers details on the courses and clinical experiences required at each.
+There's also a table of statistics included providing even more information about the schools.

-- Statesboro's Georgia Southern University stands as one of the largest universities in the general area to offer nursing.
-The school, situated roughly 53 miles from Savannah's downtown area, offers bachelor's and master's degrees in the field as well as a doctoral program in nursing practice.
+- Georgia Southern University stands as one of the largest universities in the general area to offer nursing programs.
+The school has a campus in Savannah that's about 8 miles from downtown.
+It offers bachelor's and master's degrees in the field as well as a doctoral program in nursing practice.

 Find schools that offer these popular programs